 You can change the number of search results displayed per page.
-At the top of the Search Results page (or on the bottom, next to pagination, select the number that you want from the pull-down menu.
+At the top of the Search Results page (or on the bottom, next to pagination), select the number that you want from the pull-down menu.
 The available options are 10, 20, 30, and 50.

 If you are not on the first page when you change the number of results to display, the system takes you back to the first page.
 It then displays the selected number of results on the first page and subsequent pages.

 If a search yields multiple pages of results, you can navigate to any of those pages.
-Select from the following links, which are at the bottom of the page, you have the option to select Next >, < Previous, or a specific page number in the results.
+Using the pagination at the bottom of the page, you have the option to select Next >, < Previous, or a specific page number in the results.

 Filters to Refine Results